rh-mobb/documentation/content/docs/idp/okta-grp-sync/_index.md

 *15 July 2022*

 This guide focuses on how to synchronize Identity Provider (IDP) groups and users after configuring authentication in OpenShift Cluster Manager (OCM).
-For an IDP configuration example, please reference the [Configure Okta as an OIDC identity provider for ROSA/OSD](https://mobb.ninja/docs/idp/okta/) guide.

 To set up group synchronization from Okta to ROSA/OSD you must: